Create AI videos with 230+ avatars in 140+ languages.

 - Clear processes to recognize, promote, and reward learning achievements.

-10. Provide good feedback
+11. Provide good feedback

-11. Help your audience learn with spaced repetition
+12. Help your audience learn with spaced repetition

-She recommends that managers enhance memory recall and long-term knowledge retention through activities that favor spaced repetition after completing the training process.
-And research backs her up, proving that spaced repetition — repetition at longer intervals — gives 67% better results than mass repetition — heavy repetition within a short time.
+Dr. Kuva Jacobs recommends that managers enhance memory recall and long-term knowledge retention through activities that favor spaced repetition after completing the training process.

 Create a plan for revising content after the training, incorporating flashcards, quizzes, little games, case studies analysis, and group discussion.

-Choose what's easier to create, ensuring you bring in slightly different content from the initial training.
 That way, you avoid making it dull and build on what you've taught with complementary training materials.

-12. Measure training success through interviews
+13. Measure training success beyond interviews

 "Interview" is a fancy way of saying you should directly talk to your learners.

 By accurately gauging the impact of your training initiatives, you can easily refine your training and optimize learning experiences.
+Most teams I work with track completion rates yet struggle to connect training to business outcomes.

-13. Maximize how effective your training is by scaling with technology
+14. Maximize how effective your training is by scaling with technology

-Incorporating the latest tools and platforms into your training development process can make it far more efficient to create training programs for larger organizations.
-For example, training managers can speed up video production with AI tools and scale content faster than ever using text-to-video technology.
+Training managers can speed up video production with AI tools and scale content faster than ever using text-to-video technology.

 Take your training and development program to the next level